Lady Juliet Tadgell: Early life and education

 Lady Juliet was born to Peter Wentworth-Fitzwilliam, Viscount Milton, the only son of the 7th Earl Fitzwilliam, and his wife, Olive Plunket.
-Through her mother, Juliet is a granddaughter of Benjamin Plunket, Bishop of Meath, and a great-granddaughter of Lord Plunket, Archbishop of Dublin.

 In 1943, when she was eight, her father inherited the title of Earl Fitzwilliam, and she became Lady Juliet.
 By this time, her parents' marriage was strained, and there was talk of divorce.
-In 1948 Earl Fitzwilliam died in a plane crash in France with his lover, Kathleen Cavendish, Marchioness of Hartington, the widow of the heir to the Dukedom of Devonshire and a sister of the future U. S. President John F. Kennedy.
+In 1948, Earl Fitzwilliam died in a plane crash in France with his lover, Kathleen Cavendish, Marchioness of Hartington, the widow of the heir to the Dukedom of Devonshire and a sister of the future U. S. President John F. Kennedy.
 As her father's only child, Lady Juliet, still aged only thirteen, inherited his whole unentailed estate and his huge art collection.
-The following year, she and her mother left Wentworth Woodhouse, and most of its contents were sold.
+The following year, she and her mother left the vast stately home of Wentworth Woodhouse in South Yorkshire, and most of its contents were sold.

 Lady Juliet holds a Master of Fine Arts degree from the University of Oxford.

 Marriages and family life

-In 1960, Lady Juliet married Victor Hervey, 6th Marquess of Bristol, twenty years her senior, eighteen days after he inherited his title upon his father's death.
-He had been divorced the previous year and, in his twenties, had been adjudicated a bankrupt, declared the "No.1 Playboy of Mayfair", and gaoled for jewel robbery.
+In 1960, Lady Juliet married Victor Hervey, 6th Marquess of Bristol, twenty years her senior, eighteen days after he inherited peerages and estates on his father's death.
+He had been divorced the previous year and in his twenties had been made bankrupt, declared the "No.1 Playboy of Mayfair", and gaoled for a drunken dare jewel robbery.
 The couple had two children: